ISO 10962

-ISO 10962, generally known as CFI (Classification of Financial Instruments) is a six-letter-code used in the financial services industry to classify and describe the structure and function of a financial instrument (in the form of security or contract).
+ISO 10962, known as Classification of Financial Instruments (CFI), is a six-letter-code used in the financial services industry to classify and describe the structure and function of a financial instrument (in the form of security or contract) as part of the instrument reference data.
 It is an international standard approved by the International Organization for Standardization (ISO).
-Since 1 July 2017, each financial instrument should receive a CFI at the same time it is allocated an ISIN (International Security Identification Number) by the respective National Numbering Agency (NNA).
+CFI have been required since 1 July 2017.

-The CFI is attributed to a financial instrument at the time when the financial instrument is issued; it will normally not change during the life of that instrument.
+The CFI is attributed to a financial instrument at the time when the financial instrument is issued and when it is allocated an International Securities Identification Number (ISIN) by the respective national numbering agency (NNA).
+It will normally not change during the life of that instrument.

 Each of the six letters of the CFI represents a specific characteristic of the financial instrument (e.g. ESVUFB is used to describe a typical registered share).
 Those capital letters are drawn from the ISO basic Latin alphabet.

-The first letter of the code is the Category: E for Equity (shares and other instruments of that nature), D for Debt (particularly bonds), C for Collective Investment Vehicles, (i.e. investment funds), etc.
+The first letter of the code is the Category: E for Equity (shares and other instruments of that nature), D for Debt (particularly bonds), C for Collective Investment Vehicles, (i.e. investment funds).
+The subsequent letters define the type of instrument for that category.

-The purpose of the ISO 10962 standard is to provide a recognized standard for describing all financial instruments, which is recognized world-wide by all operators and computer systems in the financial and banking industries.
-Classification of financial instrument (CFI) Code is used to define and describe financial instruments as a uniform set of codes for all market participants.
+The purpose of ISO 10962 is to provide a standard for describing all financial instruments that can be recognized world-wide by all operators and computer systems in the financial markets and banking industries.
+The Classification of financial instrument Code is used to define and describe financial instruments as a uniform set of codes for all market participants.